Father Saturnino Urios, S.J. (1843 – 1916)

-By July 30, 1874 he embarked from Marseilles for Manila and the island of Mindanao, where he worked as a Jesuit Missionary for the next 40 years.
-The Jesuits had first come to Mindanao at Butuan in 1596.
-After the Suppression, they returned, Urios among the first.
-He evangelized the natives, founded towns along the Agusan River and its tributaries.
-His love of Spain and the Valencia countryside may be seen in the names he gave to the towns he founded: Las Nives (in honor of Our Lady of the Snows, patroness of Játiva), San Vicente Ferrer (the patron of Valencia), Játiva, Novelé, Segorbe, Alberique, Alcira, Gandía, Morella, and Sagunto.
+Father Saturnino Urios’ mission consisted mostly of conversion and the evangelization of Butuan’s natives.
+As he spread the Good News, he founded towns along the Agusan River and its tributaries.
+His love for Spain and the Valencia countryside are evident in the names he gave the towns he founded: Las Nieves (in honor of Our Lady of the Snows, patroness of Játiva), San Vicente Ferrer (patron of Valencia), Játiva, Novelé, Segorbe, Alberique, Alcira, Gandía, Morella, and Sagunto.

-In 1950, the college department started with the 2-year commercial course.
-In 1955, three courses were offered - Commerce, Liberal Arts and Bachelor of Science in Education.
-In subsequent years, other courses were added - Collegiate Normal (1958); One-year Collegiate Secretarial Science (1959); Two-year Junior Secretarial Course (1960).
+Once the school had regrown its roots, the elementary school building was transformed into a church; another facility was constructed in San Francisco Street for the relocation of the grade school.
+In the same year, the high school wing was renovated into a two-story concrete building.
+The college department started as a two-year commercial course.
+In 1955, three courses were offered: Commerce, Liberal Arts, and Bachelor of Science in Education.
+In subsequent years, other courses were added: Collegiate Normal (1958), Collegiate Secretarial Science (1959), and Secretarial Course (1960).

 To cater to the increasing student population, a three-story high school building was first built along Zamora Street; the old Home Economics building was turned into a dormitory; and the grade school building made way for the administration building.

 Urios College (1970)